AbdulrahmanTawfeeq/Computer_Graphics_Python/README.md

 ### 3: From the following tuple, create two functions - one for odd and one for even

 ### 4: Diagonal of 4x4 Matrix and Swapping Columns

+### 5: 3D Animation with VPython: Earth, Ring, and Moving Boxes